 One thing that you always feel annoying is the heat that coming out from the laptops and chargers.
+Sometimes the heat coming out is so powerful that it even melts the casing itself in case of chargers or melts the things we keep closer to it.
 We less often care about heat comes from charging adapters than from the machine itself.
-While the laptop temperature depends on the workload, battery type, and the cooling measures of the design, laptop chargers are also related to these factors.
+While the laptop temperature depends on the workload, battery type, and the cooling measures of the design, overheating of laptop chargers are also related to these factors.

 Laptop chargers consist of an electronic circuit that converts analog current into direct current of suitable power and voltage.
 It involves rectification, switching and filtering which are done by diodes and semiconductor IC’s.
 The switching IC’s or transistors are the most heating parts as they handle most power.
 The whole circuit board is usually enclosed in a plastic casing generally with no ventilation or cooling fans.
 This is why chargers tend to heat even at low workloads.
 There are many reasons why a charging SMPS adapter overheats: